 - Smoking, alcohol use, or substance abuse

-Carrying multiple gestations (twins, triplets, etc.) also increases the chances that one or more than one fetus will have IUGR.
+Carrying multiples (twins, triplets, etc.) also increases the likelihood that at least one baby will have IUGR.

 How Will My Doctor Assess for IUGR?

-This is the most commonly used method for monitoring the progress of the fetus.
-Ultrasounds can be used to measure the fetus’s head and abdomen, which can provide a basis for calculating weight.
+This is the most commonly used method for monitoring the baby’s progress.
+Ultrasound imaging can be used to measure the fetus’s head and abdomen, which can provide a basis for calculating weight.
 It can also measure the volume of amniotic fluid in the uterus.

 Weight of the mother

-Your weight is measured and recorded at each doctor’s visit.
-If you are not gaining weight appropriately, it can negatively influence the baby’s weight gain as well.
-Your physician will be able to tell you how much weight you should gain during your pregnancy based on your specific case.
+Your weight is measured and recorded at each prenatal appointment.
+If you are not gaining enough weight, it can be a sign that your baby isn’t gaining enough as well.
+Your physician will be able to tell you how much weight you should be putting on at each phase of your pregnancy.

-This is when the doctor tests the amniotic fluid to check for infections or other abnormalities.
-The amniotic fluid is obtained from the uterus through a needle inserted through the mother’s abdomen.
+This is when the doctor tests the amniotic fluid to check for infections and other abnormalities.
+The doctor retrieves the fluid through a needle inserted through the mother’s abdomen and into the uterus.